htemuri/azure-pulumi-service-broker/README.md

 > [!NOTE]
 > **AI Disclaimer**
 >
 > As it's project meant for learning, this repo does not contain any AI generated code[^1] nor was the architecture ideated using AI.
-The documentation and write-up, however, is written with the assistance of an LLM.
+The documentation and write-up, however, are written with the assistance of an LLM.
 >
 > My decision to not use AI to assist with programming my pet projects doesn't reflect an anti-ai sentiment for use during company work.